-- The program must be given valid universal actor name and locators. - Appropriate name server and theaters must be running. - Theater must be run from directory with access to migrating actor behavior code. - After remotely creating the actor.
+- The program must be given valid universal actor name and locators. - Appropriate name server and theaters must be running. - Theater must be run from directory with access to the code for the migrating actor's behavior. - After remotely creating the actor.
 It sends the print message to itself before migrating to the second theater and sending the message again.